Welcome to the Vet Tech Institute at International Business College Indianapolis

 The school catalog contains specific information about school policies.
 You can find information on admissions policies and practices, contact information for accrediting and state licensing agencies, information on tuition and fees, refund policies and other consumer information.

 The International Business College Veterinary Technology Program is accredited by the Committee on Veterinary Technician Education and Activities (CVTEA) of the American Veterinary Medical Association (AVMA).
 The address and telephone number of the American Veterinary Medical Association is 1931 N. Meacham Road, Schaumburg, IL 60173, (847) 925-8070.

 To become a veterinary technician, an individual must successfully complete a program accredited by the American Veterinary Medical Association (AVMA).

 To become a Registered Veterinary Technician (RVT), individuals must also take and pass the Veterinary Technician National Exam (VTNE) and a written jurisprudence examination.
 An individual who is not a registered veterinary technician may not use the title “registered veterinary technician,” “veterinary technician,” or the abbreviation “RVT” in Indiana.
 International Business College cannot guarantee that graduates will be eligible to work as veterinary technicians in Indiana or any other state at all or at any specific time, regardless of their eligibility status upon enrollment.

 International Business College is accredited by the Accrediting Commission of Career Schools and Colleges.
 The address, telephone number, and website of the Accrediting Commission of Career Schools and Colleges are 2101 Wilson Boulevard, Suite 302, Arlington, VA 22201, (703) 247-4212, www.accsc.org.

-International Business College is currently fully accredited by the Indiana Board for Postsecondary Proprietary Education (BPE).
+International Business College is authorized by the Indiana Board for Postsecondary Proprietary Education (BPE).